HypeCheck

 What the Science Says

-Ginkgo biloba is a tree extract used for centuries in traditional medicine.
-Clinical trials in the provided studies show it can improve memory and cognitive scores in healthy adults, reduce dizziness and vertigo symptoms, and help with tinnitus (ringing in the ears) associated with sudden hearing loss.
-A meta-analysis found that 240 mg/day of the standardized extract EGb 761 produced meaningful cognitive and functional benefits in people with mild-to-moderate dementia who had previously had a stroke.
-Both 120 mg and 240 mg daily doses showed similar tinnitus improvement over 18 months, though neither dose was clearly superior.
+Ginkgo biloba is a tree extract used for centuries in traditional medicine, now standardized into pharmaceutical-grade extracts (most commonly EGb 761).
+Clinical trials and a meta-analysis in the provided studies suggest it can modestly improve memory scores in healthy adults and provide statistically significant cognitive benefits in people with mild-to-moderate dementia, particularly those who have had a prior stroke.
+It has also been studied for tinnitus relief, where both 120 mg and 240 mg daily doses showed similar improvements in tinnitus severity scores over 18 months, though no dose was clearly superior.

 What It Doesn't Do